fichtlandsachs/birdshome2/README.md

 The installation can be done using the install.sh file on your device

-sudo apt-get install git
+sudo apt-get install git jq

 git clone https://github.com/fichtlandsachs/birdshome2.git
 cd birdshome2
-sh install.sh
+sudo chmod +x install.sh
+./install.sh